atweel/diagnostics/packages/bundle/core/readme.md

-# Diagnostics Core package by Stackeat Company
+# Diagnostics Core package by Atweel Inc.

 ## Overview

-This package is part of the Diagnostics Bundle developed and maintained by Stackeat Company.
+This package is part of the Diagnostics Bundle developed and maintained by Atweel Inc..
 The package defines common abstractions for integrating diagnostic utilities into application software.
 By implementing these abstractions, diagnostic utility vendors and third parties allow for seamless integration of these tools into any software that uses interfaces defined in this package.

 ## Key concepts